circularfashion/cf-circularity-id-standard/develop.md

 ## Testing the data format and validations

+for each version of the schema, example xml files should be created.
+These exammple files should account for product xml files that are valid according to the schema version as well as those that are not.

+correct examples should go into `examples/[VERSION]/passing`, and failing into `examples/[VERSION]/failing`

-you can use the command line script `python tools/test.py` to do fun things!
+you can use the command line script `python tools/test.py` to do fun things with testing these files.
+Additionally, it will make sure that the schema stands the test of time and can always be validated off of it's examples.

-script options
+##### script options

 - `--version` (`-v`): a schema version to test against.  from ./schema/[x].
   - example `0.01` or `0.02`
 - `--schema-file` (`-s`): path to a specific schema file instead of a schema version number.